faryabiLab/FISH-Spot-Calling/README.md

 ### Run Piscis in a Pipeline
-The python script `piscis_pipeline.py` will run the [piscis](https://github.com/zjniu/Piscis) spot-calling algorithm in a high-throughput manner givn a dataset of smFISH microscopy images in `nd2` or `tiff` format. \
+The python script `piscis_pipeline.py` will run the [piscis](https://github.com/zjniu/Piscis) spot-calling algorithm in a high-throughput manner given a dataset of smFISH microscopy images in `nd2` or `tiff` format. \
-Spots can be called on multi or single channel images as well as stacks of images or flat images. \
+Spots can be called on multi- or single-channel images as well as stacks of images (Z stack) or flat images. \

 #### File naming
 The pipeline expects both image and mask files to contain the prefix `Location_XX_`, i.e. `Location_01_`, `Location_02_`, etc. The numbers need not be increasing or in numerical order, but this prefix **_must_** match between image files and their corresponding mask files. \